flsy/react-metaforms/README.md

 />
 ```

-## Callback functions
+## Properties

-### onButtonClick
+* id - id of form.
+* fields - array of objects rendered by metaform.
+* customComponents - object containing custom components provided to metaform in following structure: ```{ fieldType: Component }``` where fieldType is unique type name, which is matched against value provided in ```fields``` property.
-Function called after clicking on any button.
+* onButtonClick - Function called after clicking on any button.
 Returns whole button definition.

-### onSubmit
-Function called after submitting form.
+* onSubmit - Function called after submitting form.
 Returns same structure as provided into ```fields``` property and adds value to each field.

 ## Sample Fields